 These expenses typically include taxes, insurance and maintenance.

 Hence, this is a great lease option for business owners because they can stick to their budget easily without getting hit with any unexpected charges.

-Moreover, modified gross leases are some of the most common types of leases.
+Modified gross leases are some of the most common types of commercial lease agreements.